 Gluten is capable of eliciting an inflammatory response which can result in a leaky gut and an increased immune reaction.
 If you can only make one change to your diet, I would highly recommend eliminating gluten from your diet for 2-3 months to see if you notice improvement.
 Ideally, I advise all my patients to avoid gluten indefinitely.

 Dairy causes inflammation in a large percentage of the population, resulting in digestive issues such as bloating, gas, constipation, and diarrhea, as well as other symptoms, including acne.
 I find dairy to be one of the most inflammatory foods in our modern diet, second only to gluten.

 For further assistance with a food-based cleanse, I have created a self-paced eCourse for those who cannot see me as patients.
-If you prefer more accountability and guidance, I also offer Wellness Coaching overseen by my Registered Dietitians.
-You can also find a functional medicine practitioner in your area.
+If you prefer more accountability and guidance, I recommend scheduling an appoint with a Registered Dietitian, or you can also find a functional medicine practitioner in your area.